Solving 3d Gravity with Virasoro TQFT: 3d gravity and its relation to Virasoro TQFT

-After our somewhat long detour into the Virasoro TQFT, we now want to formulate a precise relation between 3d gravity and two copies of Virasoro TQFT that forms the heart of the paper.
 In Euclidean 3d gravity, we would like to compute the path integral \be \sum_{\text{topologies}}\int \frac{[\text{d}g]}{\Diff(M,\partial M)} \, \mathrm{e}^{-S[g]} \ee over all metrics with given boundary conditions.
 We recall from footnote~\ref{footnote:orientation preserving} that we only consider orientable manifolds in this sum and only gauge orientation-preserving diffeomorphisms. $\Diff(M,\partial M)$ is the group of all diffeomorphisms -- large and small -- that map each boundary component to itself (but that don't necessarily act trivially on it).
 This still differs from what is done in Virasoro TQFT, where we only mod out by the small component of $\Diff(M,\partial M)$.\footnote{In the 2d context, this is often called the pure mapping class group, since we do not allow for different boundary components to be permuted under the mapping class group action.} The relative mapping class group is now defined as \be \Map(M,\partial M)=\Diff(M,\partial M)/\Diff_0(M, \partial M) \ee and represents the mismatch of the gravity gauge group and the TQFT gauge group.
 Similarly, there are large diffeomorphisms that act as modular transformations on the boundary and hence do not change the boundary conditions, but potentially change the bulk manifold.
 They are part of the sum over topologies in the gravitational path integral.
 These large diffeomorphisms are themselves parametrized by elements in the boundary mapping class group.
 Thus the gravity partition function includes an additional sum over the boundary modular transformations $\gamma \in \Map(\partial M)$.\footnote{In the case where where punctures are present in the boundary, this is strictly speaking the so-called pure mapping class group that does not allow for punctures to be permuted.
 We should also note that contrary to the discussion in section~\ref{subsec:MCG}, $\Map(\partial M)$ denotes the actual mapping class group and not a central extension thereof.
 This reflects the fact that the framing anomaly between left- and right-movers cancels.}

 For a fixed topology $M$, this gives the formal expression \be Z_\text{grav}(M)=\frac{1}{|\Map(M,\partial M)|} \sum_{\gamma \in \Map(\partial M)} |Z_\text{Vir}(M^\gamma)|^2\ . \ee This is not yet in its final form since $|\Map(M,\partial M)|$ can be infinite.
 However, $\Map(M,\partial M)$ naturally maps to $\Map(\partial M)$ since any mapping class group transformation of the 3d manifold gives also a mapping class group transformation of the boundary.
 For $\gamma \in \Map(M,\partial M) \subset \Map(\partial M)$, we have \be Z_\text{Vir}(M^\gamma)=Z_\text{Vir}(M)\ . \ee Thus we arrive at the final formula \be Z_\text{grav}(M)=\frac{1}{|\Map_0 (M,\partial M)|} \sum_{\gamma \in \Map(\partial M)/\Map(M,\partial M)} |Z_\text{Vir}(M^\gamma)|^2\ . \ee Here, \be \Map_0 (M,\partial M)=\frac{\Map(M,\partial M)}{\ker(\Map(M,\partial M) \longrightarrow \Map(\partial M))} \ee is the the part of the bulk mapping class group that acts trivially on the boundary.